cusyio/Python4DataScience/docs/productive/git/install-config.rst

 Installation
 ------------

-For iX distributions, Git should be in the standard repository.
+For ix distributions, Git should be in the standard repository.

 .. tab:: Debian/Ubuntu